Skip to main content

-I am Jeffrey Guenther
+Portrait of Jeffrey Guenther

-I'm a software developer.
+I'm a software Developer

 I place people before tech.